olger-oeselg-bb/workshop-happy-paws/workshop/quality-engineer/handoff-package/prototype/TICKETS.md

 - [x] US-008: As a shelter admin, I want audit logs for status changes and medical record edits so there's traceability.
   - Backlog: not implemented.

-- [ ] US-009: As a volunteer, I want to view formatted timestamps and human-friendly dates in the UI so the data is easier to read.
+- [x] US-009: As a volunteer, I want to view formatted timestamps and human-friendly dates in the UI so the data is easier to read.
-  - Backlog: createdAt and record dates are shown raw; formatting improvement suggested.
+  - Implemented: `formatDate` and `formatRelative` helpers added to `static/app.js`; profile, medical records and audit views now display human-friendly dates.

 ---